Thomas Osmond Summers: Career

 In 1835, Summers was appointed to the Augusta circuit in rural Virginia.
 He gained a reputation on the circuit as the preeminent experts in hymnody.
 In 1837, He was ordained deacon in 1837 and was appointed to the Baltimore City station church.
 In 1839, he was ordained elder and appointed to the West River Circuit in Texas.
 In 1840, he established a Methodist community on Galveston Island in Texas.
 In 1844, he moved to the Alabama Conference, and married Miss N. B. Sexton.
 He also served as a Methodist clergyman in Mississippi.

-In 1845, he was elected secretary of the Methodist Episcopal Church.
+In 1845, Summers was elected secretary of the Methodist Episcopal Church.
 He was selected to chair the committee tasked with creating a new hymnal for the Methodist Episcopal Church, South.
 He was chosen as the assistant editor of the Southern Christian Advocate, Charleston, South Carolina.
+In 1847, Summers was conferred an honorary D.D. degree by Emory College.

 In 1850, he moved to Nashville, Tennessee and worked as a book editor for the Methodist Episcopal Church, South.
 From 1851 to 1856, he served as the editor of the Sunday School Visitor.
 In 1855, he relocated to Nashville, as general editor of the Southern Christian Advocate and also supervising all of the Methodist Episcopal Church, South's Sunday School publications.
 From 1858 to 1861, he served as editor of the Quarterly Review of the Methodist Church, South.
 From 1868 to 1878, he was the editor of the Nashville Christian Advocate.

 Summers published over 500 books from church history to medicine.
 However, the actual number is difficult to determine because he often did not indicate his own authorship.
+In addition to his honorary D.D. degree from Emory, Summers also received an honorary LL.D. degree for his work.

 In 1875, Summers served as Professor of Systematic Theology at Vanderbilt University, a newly established university in Nashville which was started as a Methodist institution by Holland Nimmons McTyeire (1824-1889), Bishop of the Methodist Episcopal Church, South.
 By 1878, he became Dean of the Biblical Department at Vanderbilt University, later known as the Vanderbilt University Divinity School.
 He became known as "one of the leading Methodist theologians of the nineteenth century."